Alex Salmond: Return to Westminster

-Following his return to the Commons he attracted media attention after telling Business Minister Anna Soubry during a debate, “Behave yourself, woman."
-Soubry said Salmond's attitude belonged, “firmly in the 19th century”.
+Following his return to the Commons he attracted media attention after telling Business Minister Anna Soubry during a debate, "Behave yourself, woman."
+Soubry said Salmond's attitude belonged "firmly in the 19th century".
 However, his then party leader, Nicola Sturgeon, defended the remarks and said, "It was in a boisterous House of Commons debate.
-The fundamental question, ‘does that language indicate that Alex Salmond is sexist?’
-Absolutely not, there's no man I know who is less sexist.”
+The fundamental question, 'does that language indicate that Alex Salmond is sexist?'
+Absolutely not, there's no man I know who is less sexist."

-In the 2017 British general election, Salmond's seat was widely watched as a potential Tory gain amid a nationwide backlash to Nicola Sturgeon's decision to call for a second independence referendum.
+In the 2017 British general election, Salmond's seat was widely watched as a potential Tory gain amid a nationwide backlash to Sturgeon's decision to call for a second independence referendum.
 The Scottish Conservatives had taken the most votes in the area at the 2017 local council elections, prompting party leader Ruth Davidson to say on a visit to Inverurie that, "We won the local government election in Gordon this week, beating the SNP into second place.
 It means that in this seat, as in many others, it is a two-horse race between us and the nationalists."
-In response to Davidson's comments, Salmond riposted, “It's just arrogance, for Ruth Davidson to continue the line of ‘we're going to take this seat, and we're going to take that seat’.
-Once it doesn't happen, it's very bad news for Ruth Davidson's credibility.”
+In response to Davidson's comments, Salmond riposted, "It's just arrogance, for Ruth Davidson to continue the line of 'we're going to take this seat, and we're going to take that seat'.
+Once it doesn't happen, it's very bad news for Ruth Davidson's credibility."

-On election night Salmond lost his seat as member for Gordon to Colin Clark of the Conservatives, receiving 19,254 votes to the Conservatives' 21,861.
+On election night, Salmond lost his seat as member for Gordon to Colin Clark of the Conservatives, receiving 19,254 votes to the Conservatives' 21,861.
 This represented a swing of 20.4% away from Salmond, larger than the 14.4% swing to him from the Liberal Democrats which saw him win the seat in the 2015 election.
 It also marked first time since the 1987 general election that Salmond was not in an elected position in either the British or Scottish parliament.